OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 For this lab you will use an **AppSource** simulator to mock your interactions with the actual marketplace.
 Just know that Teams users can purchase apps directly from the user interface when they're listed in the Teams app store.

-1. Get the mock AppSource website URL from your lab proctor.
+---
+⚠️ For your convenience, app service simulator is temporarily hosted at https://bgmonetizationappsource.azurewebsites.net/.
+If you'd prefer to host it yourself, the instructions are [here](../../docs/MonetizationLabSetup.md).

+---

-2. Browse to mock AppSource URL.
+1. Browse to mock AppSource URL.
 This should display the **AppSource** simulator.

 > 📃**NOTE:** The **AppSource** simulator's background color is green to make it easy to distinguish from your app's landing page, which has a blue background.

-3. Click the **Purchase** button to purchase a subscription to the Northwind Orders application.
+2. Click the **Purchase** button to purchase a subscription to the Northwind Orders application.

 ![Run application](../../assets/08-202-RunApp-2.png)